Change.org: Australia

 In 2018, an anonymous creator of a Facebook community against bike riders started a Change.org anti-cycling petition that shortly reached over 100,000 signatures.
-Allegedly, many of the names on the petition are fake.
+Allegedly, some of the names on the petition are fake.

 In 2019, a petition was created to remove Senator Fraser Anning from the Australian Federal Parliament after his comments on the terrorist attack in Christchurch, New Zealand.
 Anning blamed immigration laws, the victims and heightened fears of Muslims for the attack.
-The petition (as of 10:11 AM UTC on March 24, 2019) has 1,418,105 signatures, making it one of the most signed petitions on Change.org and the highest concerning Australian affairs.
+As of March 24, 2019, the petition has 1,418,105 signatures, making it one of the most signed petitions on Change.org and the highest concerning Australian affairs.

 On July 3, 2015, a 14-year-old girl began a petition to ensure that domestic violence prevention is covered in the Australian curriculum.
 The campaign was started to raise awareness for people who were unaware they were domestic violence victims.
-After the campaign Minister Pru Goward announced that the school districts would introduce domestic violence education into schools.
+After the campaign, Minister Pru Goward announced that the school districts would introduce domestic violence education into schools.
 The campaign had 101,747 supporters.

+In August 2024, an anonymous petition was posted calling for an investigation into the conduct of Rachael Gunn, Anna Meares, and the selection process, garnered thousands of signatures.
+This petition aimed to hold Gunn accountable for "unethical conduct" at the games, also accusing Raygun of "manipulating the selection process" while calling for a public apology from both Gunn and Meares.
+The Australian Olympic Committee (AOC) chief executive Matt Carroll demanded the petition be withdrawn, saying it amounted to "bullying and harassment and is defamatory" and that the AOC was especially offended by the insult to Meares.
+It stated that the Australian selection was made by 9 independent international judges, and that Gunn was nominated legitimately by DanceSport Australia to the AOC for selection.
+Gunn is not any kind of officeholder with AUSBreaking nor DanceSport, and no athlete appealed against her selection.
+The petition was withdrawn by Change.org on 15 August 2024.